fastlane/docs/docs/best-practices/continuous-integration.md

 # GitLab CI Integration

-Use [GitLab CI Runner](https://gitlab.com/gitlab-org/gitlab-runner) running on a macOS machine to build using fastlane.
+Use [GitLab Runner](https://gitlab.com/gitlab-org/gitlab-runner) running on a macOS machine to build using fastlane.

 ## Repository setup